Skip to content

 • FastAPI application with auto-reload

-• Frontend asset compilation with watch mode
+• Frontend asset compilation with watch mode (tailwind + bundler watchers spawned inside the app container)

 Local Development